-The latest European Defence Matters magazine is now available with a special focus on the EU’s Space Strategy and its implications, opportunities and challenges for Defence.
+The latest European Defence Matters magazine is now available with a special focus on the 10 probably most disruptive defence innovations to come.

 NEW: the magazine is now also available ONLINE in a user-friendly, state of the art responsive lay-out and accessible via all your devices: smartphone, tablet or desktop!
 Check it out HERE

-A final word on the new ONLINE format of European Defence Matters which will make your reading experience even more comfortable:
+The new ONLINE format of European Defence Matters makes your reading experience even more comfortable:

 - in addition to the print version, the online version occasionally offers expanded articles and supplementary pictures